How To Hide Your Phone Number With Anonymous Calls or Text Apps

 1. Use an email

-Before using email to send anonymous texts, we suggest using a virtual private network (VPN) to encrypt your internet traffic and keep your data private.
+Before sending anonymous emails, we suggest using a virtual private network (VPN) to encrypt your internet traffic and keep your data private.
 Here's how to set up your email to send anonymous text messages.

 1. Create an email account specifically for anonymous texting.